- The John Carroll School Mission

 The Principal will make the final judgment concerning a student’s continued enrollment at John Carroll.
 The Principal is guided in this decision not only by concern for the individual but by a responsibility to the school community.
 In making such a decision, the Principal will generally consult with members of the administration and may meet with the student and his/her parent(s).

 The School uses electronic communication (email) as a preferred way of communicating with parents.
 It is expected that families have an email address that is checked regularly, and that the School is notified of any changes to that email address.

 Emergency Closing Policy

-In the event of inclement weather (snow or ice only, not heat), or other emergencies, it may be necessary for John Carroll to be closed, to open late, or to dismiss early.
-John Carroll’s emergency policy will be the same as that announced by Harford County Public Schools (with the exception of extreme heat).
-The Harford County Public Schools’ announcements will be made when school is closed, delayed or dismissing early.
+In the event of inclement weather or other emergencies, it may be necessary for John Carroll to be closed, to open late, or to dismiss early.
+John Carroll’s emergency policy is announced via our emergency communication system, Remind, as well as through the school website and social media.
+Typically, the school’s emergency policy is the same as that announced by Harford County Public Schools (with the exception of extreme heat); however, if HCPS is not in session and/or not utilizing emergency closures for weather-related events then the decision is made by the John Carroll School.
+The best and most accurate way to receive school related emergency closing information is to register for the school’s emergency communication system.
 If school is operating as usual, an announcement WILL NOT be made.
-We will communicate with you via our emergency communication system.
-Please make sure your contact information is accurate in Veracross.

-A notice will also be posted on the school’s website, www.johncarroll.org.
-When the School is closed due to bad weather (either all day or closing early) all use of the building/facilities is canceled.
+When school is closed due to bad weather (either all day or closing early) all use of the building/facilities is canceled.

 Family Educational Rights & Privacy Acts (FERPA)